tassu1/devsnip/README.md

-# CodeSnip ✂️
+# DevSnip ✂️

-**CodeSnip** is your personal code snippet manager — built for developers who hate losing great code.
+**DevSnip** is your personal code snippet manager — built for developers who hate losing great code.
 Store, organize, edit, and reuse your code snippets with ease.

 ---